isomerpages/nlb-eyeonasia/_other-central-asia/00-almaty-profile.md

 Almaty is well known for its institutions of higher education, including Al-Farabi Kazakh National University (founded in 1934), and teacher-training, economics, polytechnic, agricultural and medical institutes.
 The city houses Kazakhstan’s Academy of Sciences and its many subordinate research institutes, numerous museums, an opera house, Russian, Kazakh and Uighur theatres as well as the Pushkin State Public Library.
 Almaty also has a botanical garden, a zoo and several stadiums.[^6]

-Considered one of the most beautiful cities in Kazakhstan, Almata has wide tree-lined streets, numerous parks and orchards against a backdrop of mountains.
+Considered one of the most beautiful cities in Kazakhstan, Almaty has wide tree-lined streets, numerous parks and orchards against a backdrop of mountains.
 Kazakhs and Russians constitute the largest proportions of the population, and the remainder comprises Ukrainians, Uighurs, Tatars and Germans.[^7]

 Almaty is also known as the city of apple trees.
 Its mild climate encourages a wide range of apple trees to flourish and is the genetic home of many varieties of apples.
 Researchers and scientists from all around the world visit the Almaty to learn about the origins of the domestic apple.[^8]